 Depending on the environment, you have a certain number of skill points that you can allocate to two different skills: navigation and fighting.
-For example, if you can distribute 10 skill points, you could allocate 6 points for navigation and the remaining 4 points for fighting.
-If you need to use a skill with n allocated skill points, your agent will role an n-sided fair die.
-For n = 0, your agent will always fail.
-Otherwise, it will depend on whether the result is sufficiently high.
+For example, if you can distribute 8 skill points, you could allocate 3 points for navigation and the remaining 5 points for fighting.
+If you need to use a skill, your agent will role as many dice as it has allocated to the relevant skill.
+Your agent then gets a score, which is the sum of the three best results.
+If the score is sufficiently high, your agent succeeds - otherwise it fails.

 For example, if your agent has to fight the Wumpus, it will need to use the fighting skill.
-With 4 allocated skill points, it would roll a 4-sided die.
-To win against the Wumpus, the result has to be at least 3.
-In this case, the probability of winning is therefore 50% (both a 3 and a 4 will win).
+With 5 allocated skill points, it would roll 5 dice.
+Let us say the result is IIII.
+Then the three best results are II, II and II, which gives us a sum of 16.
+To win against the Wumpus, the sum has to be at least 13, so, in this case, your agent would win against the Wumpus.